-Leonard’s resurgence was also a quick one, once again due to retirement.
+Leonard’s resurgence was also quick, once again due to retirement.

-However, a new permanent king of the world was coronated later in that year when the invincible ‘Iron’ Mike unified the the top division titles to become undisputed.
+However, a new permanent king of the world got coronated later that year when the invincible ‘Iron’ Mike unified the top division titles to become undisputed.

 Tyson remained at the top for two and half years before his universe imploded against James ‘Buster’ Douglas.
 This shock left the 200 pounds plus division again to take a back seat to the lower weight classes.

 Pernell Whitaker enjoyed a short stint as pound-for-pound best in 1990.
 A certain Julio Cesar Chavez overhauled Whitaker when he won in the final round against Meldrick Taylor.